cehuda1/bukalapak-scraping/README.md

 # Usage

-Using the Tokopedia Web Scraping tool is as simple as running a Python script:
+Using the bukalapak Web Scraping tool is as simple as running a Python script:

 1. Execute the script:

     ```
-    python tokopedia_scraper.py
+    python scraping.py
 2. Follow the prompts to enter the product name and page number you wish to scrape.

 3. Sit back and let the script do the work for you.